 Law 792: Advanced Legal Research: Illinois Legal Research

-This is a specialized research course which builds off prior research experiences to develop the more specific skills needed to be a successful legal researcher in Illinois.
-Students will be introduced to, and practice with, the structure of Illinois primary resources, as well as traditional and practioner-oriented secondary sources-- both in print and electronic forms.
-Students will also enhance current research skills and conventions (such as how to find, choose, and cite to appropriate authority; how to evaluate legal resources; the ethical use of information in the law; and the legal research process) in the context of Illinois law.
+In this specialized research course students will develop the skills needed to be a successful legal researcher in Illinois.
+Students will be introduced to the structure of the Illinois government and to Illinois specific primary law sources.
+Students will gain hands-on experience using Illinois primary law, as well as traditional and practitioner-oriented secondary sources-- both in print and electronic form.
+Students will build upon the skills first introduced in LAW 627: Legal Research, including how to find, choose, and cite to appropriate authority; how to evaluate legal resources; the ethical use of information in the law; and the legal research process, all in the context of Illinois law.

 Sequence and Prerequisites: LAW 627: Legal Research

 Evaluation: The final course grade will be based on a take-home final exam.
 In addition, students must complete several pass/fail out-of-class assignments and attend and participate in all class sessions.
 These components are not graded but failing to complete them satisfactorily will result in a reduced or failing grade for the course.

 Categories: Research and Writing / Upper-Level